needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 ### Add an asset to a collection

-To add an asset to a collection:
+To add an asset to a collection, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: